didil/asl-token/README.md

 truffle test
 ```

-To deploy to Testnet/Mainnet, set the proper network settings in truffle.js, then for example for kovan (replace MY_VAULT_ADDRESS with the actual vault address)
+To deploy to Testnet/Mainnet, set the proper network settings in truffle.js, then for example for kovan (replace MY_VAULT_ADDRESS and MY_KYC_ADDRESS with the actual wallet addresses)
 ```
-VAULT_ADDRESS=MY_VAULT_ADDRESS truffle migrate --network=kovan
+VAULT_ADDRESS=MY_VAULT_ADDRESS KYC_ADDRESS=MY_KYC_ADDRESS truffle migrate --network=kovan
 ```